telemaxx/gpsiesreader/README.md

 ```

 ### HOWTO install the API Key
-* at this link you can request an API Key gpsies.com
+* at http://www.gpsies.com you can request an API Key:
 * create a empty text File and store the 16 Digit Key to.
-* copy this File to:
+* copy this File to the path defined above, or start the script inside a console an the script tell where to save the api key.

 ### TIP
 instead of using the standard python, use [pypy](https://pypy.org)